ashikibrahim07/calculator/README.md

 # Calculator

-This calculator allows you to perform basic arithmetic operations using mouse clicks.
+This calculator allows you to perform basic arithmetic operations using mouse clicks on laptops and PCs, and for mobile devices, you can use touch input on the buttons.

 ## Usage